Uriel-SG/CS50p_final_project/README.md

 The method it's really simple: every 'alphanumeric' character corresponds to another.

-The correspondence is based on the construction of a cross-shaped drawing.
+The correspondence is based on the construction of a *cross-shaped drawing*.

 ![This is an image](small image here)